cbushehry/mvc-tech-blog/README.md

  - This is a fully functional full-stack application where the user can publish articles, blog posts, and their thought and opinions on whatever subject they are reviewing.
 This application was built using bcrypt, sequelize, sequelize-sessions, dotenv, express, express-handlebars,express-sessions and mysql2.

 2. WHERE TO GO
- - This application is deployed at
+ - This application is deployed on heroku at   https://obscure-falls-66598.herokuapp.com/

 3. FEATURES
  - Login/Logout